User Datagram Protocol: Checksum computation

-In other words, all 16-bit words are summed using one's complement arithmetic.
+In other words, all 16-bit words are summed using ones' complement arithmetic.
 Add the 16-bit values up.
 On each addition, if a carry-out (17th bit) is produced, swing that 17th carry bit around and add it to the least significant bit of the running total.
-Finally, the sum is then one's complemented to yield the value of the UDP checksum field.
+Finally, the sum is then ones' complemented to yield the value of the UDP checksum field.

-If the checksum calculation results in the value zero (all 16 bits 0) it should be sent as the one's complement (all 1s) as a zero-value checksum indicates no checksum has been calculated.
+If the checksum calculation results in the value zero (all 16 bits 0) it should be sent as the ones' complement (all 1s) as a zero-value checksum indicates no checksum has been calculated.
 In this case, any specific processing is not required at the receiver, because all 0s and all 1s are equal to zero in 1's complement arithmetic.

 The differences between IPv4 and IPv6 are in the pseudo header used to compute the checksum, and that the checksum is not optional in IPv6.
 Under specific conditions, a UDP application using IPv6 is allowed to use a zero UDP zero-checksum mode with a tunnel protocol.

 IPv4 pseudo header

-When UDP runs over IPv4, the checksum is computed using a "pseudo header" that contains some of the same information from the real IPv4 header.
+When UDP runs over IPv4, the checksum is computed using a pseudo header that contains some of the same information from the real IPv4 header.
 The pseudo header is not the real IPv4 header used to send an IP packet, it is used only for the checksum calculation.

-The source and destination addresses are those in the IPv4 header.
-The protocol is that for UDP (see List of IP protocol numbers): 17 (0x11).
-The UDP length field is the length of the UDP header and data.
-The field data stands for the transmitted data.

 UDP checksum computation is optional for IPv4.
 If a checksum is not used it should be set to the value zero.

+The checksum is calculated over the following fields:

 IPv6 pseudo header

-As IPv6 has larger addresses and a different header lay-out, the method used to compute the checksum is changed accordingly:
+As IPv6 has larger addresses and a different header layout, the method used to compute the checksum is changed accordingly:

 When computing the checksum, again a pseudo header is used that mimics the real IPv6 header:

-The source address is the one in the IPv6 header.
-The destination address is the final destination; if the IPv6 packet does not contain a Routing header, that will be the destination address in the IPv6 header; otherwise, at the originating node, it will be the address in the last element of the Routing header, and, at the receiving node, it will be the destination address in the IPv6 header.
-The value of the Next Header field is the protocol value for UDP: 17.
-The UDP length field is the length of the UDP header and data.
+The checksum is computed over the following fields: